 The Cook Islands is my go-to recommendation anytime someone asks me about a tropical getaway.
 There is something so special about experiencing a destination so beautiful with so little crowds.
 From the crystal clear turquoise water of Aitutaki to the tropical jungles of Rarotonga, a getaway in the Cook Islands is what a tropical vacation should feel like.
 The locals joke that the color blue was invented here, and I actually believe it!
 If you’ve read about our other trips to islands in the pacific, you probably know that we love the Hawaiian island of Kauai (we even got married there last September).
-The Cook Islands truly feels like a blend of Kauai and Bora Bora, years ago before no one know about them.
+The Cook Islands truly feels like a blend of Kauai and Bora Bora, years ago before no one knew about them.
 Read on for our Cook Islands travel guide, so you can make the most of a trip here…

-Left to right from top: all photos taken in and around One Foot Island, off the coast of Aitutaki.
+Left to right from top: all photos were taken in and around One Foot Island, off the coast of Aitutaki.

 2 ISLANDS, 6 DAYS

 the main island, with plenty of hotel, food, and beach options to kick off your trip.

 a remote island with surrounding lagoons featuring clear blue water and splurge-worthy hotels.

 Best time to visit – April through November

 Getting there – direct flights from Los Angeles & Sydney

 Getting around – Car or motorcycle, you can also walk